kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/deploy_kmod.md

 KMM creates privileged workload to load the kernel modules on nodes.
-If [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) is enabled in the cluster, an administrator needs to configure the isolation level for the namespace where the `Module` is deployed for the ModuleLoader and device plugin pods to work.
+If [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) is enabled in the cluster, an administrator needs to configure the isolation level for the namespace where the `Module` is deployed for the worker and device plugin pods to work.

 ```shell
 kubectl label --overwrite ns "${namespace}" pod-security.kubernetes.io/enforce=privileged